-Should I Wait Until I'm Out of Debt to Repair My Credit?
+Should You Wait Until You're Out of Debt to Repair Credit?

 PHOENIX, AZ--(Marketwire - 09/28/2011) After a period of unemployment, many Americans find themselves with two big financial worries: debt and a ruined credit rating.
 But which one of these should be tackled first?
 There's really no need to wait until your bills are paid off before you think about improving your credit.
 As a matter of fact, fixing your credit now may actually help you get out of debt, says Kristy Welsh, editor of Creditinfocenter.com.
 With a good credit score, you can save money on: